Mansiiiiiiiiiiiiiiiii/Mansiiiiiiiiiiiiiiiii/README.md

 # 👋 Hey, I'm Mansi!

 Welcome to my GitHub space where creativity meets code.
-I'm a passionate **Front-End Developer** and **Java enthusiast**, always eager to explore new technologies and bring ideas to life through clean, efficient, and scalable code.
+I'm a passionate **Web Developer** and **Java enthusiast**, always eager to explore new technologies and bring ideas to life through clean, efficient, and scalable code.

 ---